 You authenticate with the Streak API using your API key.
 Each request to the Streak API must include your API key.

-Your API key has all the same privileges that you have while accessing Streak.
-Any pipelines you have access to in your Streak Gmail account will also be available from the API.
-Be sure to keep your API key secret and remember you can always regenerate/replace your key if needed.
+Your API key has all of the same privileges that you have while accessing Streak.
+Any pipelines you have access to in your Streak account will also be available from the API.
+Be sure to keep your API keys secret.

 Streak uses HTTP Basic Auth to sign each request with your API key.
 Simply set the username of the request to the API key.
 The password field is ignored.
 All requests must be made over HTTPS; HTTP requests will be ignored.